albertzak/open/readme.md

 ---

-🧼 refining node bootstrapping and capability system. this vision is surprisingly close to what was implemented in 2024.
+🧼 refining node bootstrapping and capability system. feels like the first time some coherent picture emerges. it is surprisingly close to what was actually implemented in 2024.

 **setup a node: generates its secret keypair**.